CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

   A view of the processing for medium-deep fields with repeat visits.
 The observations are ordered in time-order and the color code refers to the same processing as for the figure above.

-Notes on the data quality/processing  for specific observations can be found here. :ref:`Notes on specific observations`
+Notes on the data quality/processing  for specific observations can be found at :ref:`Notes on specific observations`.

 A machine-readable summary table of these observations can be exported using the VO infrastructure, more details are provided in section “:ref:`User Interfaces`”.